Home » Hawaii Travel Tips » Renting a Car in Hawaii: What to Know Before You Go

 If you are headed to Kauai, you may be flying into Lihue.

-Advantage, Alamo, Avis, Budget, Dollar, Enterprise, Hertz, and National Rent-a-car companies all have options directly from the airport.
+Advantage, Alamo, Avis, Budget, Dollar, Enterprise, Hertz, and National Rent-a-Car companies all have options directly from the airport.

 There is also another option in the city of Lihue – Island Cars LLC.
-I haven’t personally used them, but they look like they have great rates and good reviews.
+I haven’t personally used this Lihue car rental, but they look like they have great rates and good reviews.
 Sometimes getting away from the airport can be beneficial for your wallet!
-Check out the latest prices and more details.

 Lanai Car Rentals